Online NP School Rankings: What Is AdvanceU?

-Adult-gerontology nurse practitioners may study general gerontology, acute care, or primary care and serve populations ranging from adolescence through late adulthood.
+Adult-gerontology nurse practitioners (AGNPs) may study general gerontology, acute care, or primary care and serve populations ranging from adolescence through late adulthood.
 There are a variety of master’s, post-master’s certificate, and doctoral level programs available in most states, with a growing number of online programs becoming available.
 View a comprehensive list of online AGNP programs, including specialized primary and acute care programs, ranked by cost, admissions flexibility, and program variety.

 Psychiatric-mental health nurse practitioners (PMHNPs) play an important role in the care of patients and families in the United States serving populations across the lifespan with their mental health needs including in the areas of patient education and disease prevention.
 View a comprehensive, ranked list of online psychiatric NP programs, and learn more about programs of interest by reading their detailed school profiles.